-- 73. After ten days the light went on and the door opened. and two policemen were standing with who had dyed his hair. was naturally very blond but he had dyed his hair black and pencilled in a moustache.
-He had denied he was but I didn't know this when he walked in. knew I initially recognised but by this time I had clicked and I said I didn't. had a tattoo and with showed it to me but I didn't have a tattoo.
-I was taken back into the cell and 🖤 said that gave me a back hander.
+- 73. After ten days the light went on and the door opened.
+Level and two policemen were standing with the weak of the had dyed his hair.
+The was naturally very blond but he had dyed his hair black and pencilled in a moustache.
+He had denied he was but I didn't know this when he walked in.
+Level knew I initially recognised to but by this time I had clicked and I said I didn't.
+The had a tattoo with the didn't have a tattoo.
+I was taken back into the cell and Level and Level are a back hander.
 I moved my head and he caught me right in the mouth.
 This loosened my teeth and my mouth was bleeding. - 74.
 I wasn't allowed to see a dentist to get my teeth fixed.
 A dentist came in every week or fortnight and you joined the queue if you wanted to see him or her.
 By this time I was back in the training school after ten days in the cells.
-We for the set of the dentist twice.
-There were eight or nine of us in the queue and We for the dentist twice.
-There were eight or nine of us in the queue and happened the next time.
-We for the dentist two teets and sent me on my way.
+If removed me from the queue for the dentist twice.
+There were eight or nine of us in the queue and curve came along and pulled me out and sent me on my way.
 The same happened the next time.
-We for the dentist my front two teeth.
+If you told me there was nothing wrong with me.
+I had a good set of teeth but I eventually lost my front two teeth.
 In fairness, if I hadn't moved, he wouldn't have caught me in the mouth, he would have caught me in the face. - 75.
-If the punched me, slapped me and kicked me.
-I can't remember Mr - 76.
+LLY punched me, slapped me and kicked me.
+I can't remember Mr LLZ lifting his hands to me.
+He never hit me apart from the belt and he just belted me once on the instructions of LLY.
+When he belted me I asked him to stop after the third one but he continued to six.
+LMV held my legs and Mr LMK also held me down.
+This happened in the closed block cells.
+After LMV held me down, he gave me a cigarette.
+I can't hold it against him because he was terrified of LLY too. - 76.
 I got the belt for running away with a second secon